mybringback22/flutter_awesome_ui_kit/README.md

 ### Text Boxed Type

-TextBoxType is used for getting different types of AwesomeTextBoxed as shown in demo
+TextBoxType is used for getting different types of AwesomeTextBoxed as shown in demo.

 ```dart
 TextBoxType.info